FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 Show contract interface and Event list
 Parameters:

-- Contract path: the path of the contract file, which supports relative path, absolute path, and default path.。When the user enters a file name, the file is obtained from the default directory, which is: 'contracts / solidity ', for example: TableTest。
+- Contract path: the path of the contract file, supports relative path, absolute path and default path。When the user enters a file name, the file is obtained from the default directory, which is: 'contracts / solidity ', for example: TableTest。
 - Contract Name:(Optional)Contract name, which uses the contract file name as the contract name parameter by default
 - Contract Address:(Optional)After the contract address is deployed, listAbi initiates a getAbi request to the node